Coherent sheaves on the stack of Langlands parameters: The stack of arithmetic Langlands parameters

 As $W_F/W_L$ is a finitely generated group, namely an extension of $\bZ$ by $\Ga_{L/F^{\ur}}$, the functor $ \Loc^{\on{WD},\Box}_{{}^cG,L/F}$ is represented by an affine scheme of finite type over $\bQ$.
 Therefore, $\Loc^{\on{WD},\Box}_{{}^cG,F}$ and $\Loc^{\on{WD}}_{{}^cG,F}$ are (ind)-representable.

-\begin{rmk} Here we only define $\Loc^{\on{WD},\Box}_{{}^cG,F}$ as a classical scheme as this is what we need in the sequel.
-Of course, one can define it as a derived scheme in a natural way, but it turns out the derived structure will be trivial.
-In fact, we have such kind of discussions in the sequel when we discuss integral versions of $\Loc^{\on{WD},\Box}_{{}^cG,F}$. \end{rmk}
+\begin{remark} Here we only define $\Loc^{\on{WD},\Box}_{{}^cG,F}$ as a classical (ind-)scheme as this is what we need in the sequel.
+Of course, one can define it as a derived scheme in a natural way.
+But it turns out the derived structure will be trivial.
+In fact, we have such kind of discussions in the sequel when we discuss integral versions of $\Loc^{\on{WD},\Box}_{{}^cG,F}$. \end{remark}

 Finally, we can glue the above two moduli spaces into algebraic stacks over $\bZ[1/p]$, once we make a choice.
 Recall the following basic facts (\cite{Iw}). \begin{itemize} \item There exists a topological splitting $\Ga_F^t\to\Ga_F$ so that $\Ga_F\cong P_F\rtimes \Ga_F^t$. \item Let $\Ga_q=\langle \tau,\sigma\rangle$ be as in \eqref{E: tame Galois}.
 Then there exists an embedding